[Turtle] Clash camera race with Python

 Hello.

-turtle let the turtles compete.
-You can do various things like the GIF image above, so please try moving your favorite turtle as much as you like.
+turtle to make some turtles compete.
+As you can see in the GIF image above, there are a lot of things you can do, so please try moving your favorite turtles around as much as you like.

 Operating environment and full code